kubeshop/tracetest/docs/docs/getting-started/docker.md

 Create a [test](../web-ui/creating-tests.md).

 :::info
-Running a test againts `localhost` will resolve as the 127.0.0.1 inside the Tracetest container.
-To run tests againts apps running on your local machine, add them to the same network and use service name mapping instead.
+Running a test against `localhost` will resolve as the 127.0.0.1 inside the Tracetest container.
+To run tests against apps running on your local machine, add them to the same network and use service name mapping instead.
 Example: Instead of running an app on `localhost:8080`, add it to your Docker Compose file, connect it to the same network as your Tracetest service, and use `service-name:8080` in the URL field when creating an app.

 You can reach services running on your local machine using: